Jacob's Island

 Jacob's Island was a notorious slum in Bermondsey, London, in the 19th century.
 It was located on the south bank of the River Thames, approximately delineated by the modern streets of Mill Street, Bermondsey Wall West, George Row and Wolseley Street.
-Jacob's Island developed a reputation as one of the worst slums in London, and was popularised by the Charles Dickens novel Oliver Twist, published shortly before the area was cleared in the 1860s.
+Jacob's Island developed a reputation as one of the worst slums in London, and was popularised by the Charles Dickens novel Oliver Twist, published a few decades before the area was cleared in the 1860s.

 History

 The origin of the name is not clear, but one possibility is that it derives from a vernacular term for frogs.